HD60Hz/squad-lab1-store/README.md

 The website that will be used for this lab is **Home24**

 #### Home24 structure
-Let's open the e-commerce website ``home24.fr`` to the furniture category : [https://www.home24.fr/categorie/meubles/](https://www.home24.fr/categorie/meubles/)
-Using our debugging tool, analyse the articles section of the page (html)
+Let's open the e-commerce website _home24.fr_ to the [furniture category](https://www.home24.fr/categorie/meubles/) then, using a debugging tool, analyse the articles section of the page

 ```html
 ...